-- Changing Rates, Changing Equity and Life Events: No matter how long people expect to keep their loans, we are always amazed by how soon they refinance for a variety of reasons.
-People refinance because:
+- Changing Rates, Changing Equity and Life Events: No matter how long people expect to keep their loans, we are always amazed by how soon they refinance for a variety of reasons, including the following:

-- Rates fall sooner than expected (like what has happened over the last few months);
+- Rates fall sooner than expected (like what has happened over the last several months);

 - The equity in their home increases and they want cash out or they want to eliminate Mortgage Insurance; and

 - Life events such as job changes or family size changes require different housing needs.

 - Fed Can’t Raise Rates/Weak Economy: The Fed has tried to push rates to the lowest level ever in order to combat economic damages caused by the COVID-19 crisis.
 The Fed is not the sole driver of mortgage rates, as I mention often, but it does still influence rates in a significant way.
 Moreover, the Fed’s hands now seem tied in that it has to keep rates low in order to keep asset prices inflated.